Ex-politician convicted in 2022 killing of Las Vegas reporter sentenced to 20 years to life

 Telles' ex-wife, Tonia Burton, noted the oldest child, a daughter she and Telles had together, is 16.

-His mother, Rosalinda Anaya, said, “I accept the verdict" and told the jury, “I ask if you could please give my son a chance at parole.”
+His mother, Rosalinda Anaya, said she accepted the verdict but told the jury, “I ask if you could please give my son a chance at parole.”

 In their first public comments since the killing, German’s brother, Jay German, and two sisters, Jill Zwerg and Julie Smith, described him as a loving brother and uncle to their children.